University of Oregon School of Law: History

 During the 1960s, Professor (and later dean) Chapin Clark offered the school's first courses in environmental and natural resources law.
 Later that decade, Professor Jon Jacobson founded the school's Ocean and Coastal Law Center.
 In 1968, Eugene Scoles became dean.

 In 1970, the law school moved into a new building, the Law Center.
-In 1974, the Wayne Morse Chair of Law and Politics was established as a "living memorial" to former dean and U.S. Senator Wayne Morse.
+In 1974, the Wayne Morse Chair of Law and Politics was established as a "living memorial" to former dean and U.S. senator Wayne Morse.
 In 1977, Professor Hans A. Linde was appointed to the Oregon Supreme Court.
 In 1978, the school established the first-in-the-world Environmental Law Clinic.

 During the 1980s, the Environmental Law Clinic doubled in size and was renamed the Pacific Northwest Natural Resources Clinic.
 In 1981, Professor Dave Frohnmayer became Oregon Attorney General.
 In 1982, students organized the first Public Interest Environmental Law Conference.
 In 1986, the Journal of Environmental Law and Litigation began publication.

 In the new century, the school opened the Appropriate Dispute Resolution Program.
 In 2003, the Environmental and Natural Resources Law Program opened a fully staffed office.
 In 2004, the Center for Law and Entrepreneurship opened a Small Business Clinic to assist small and micro-businesses.
 The school also has started a program in Portland, which moved into Portland's White Stag Building in 2008.
 The Portland Program focuses on business law and related externships.

+In March 2025, Jennifer Reynolds was named dean and Dave Frohnmayer Chair in Leadership and Law.

+In July 2025, Oregon state legislators passed a bill to allocate $3.4 million to law schools in Oregon to fund criminal defense clinics.
+This funding will give law students the opportunity to work with and represent clients accused of misdemeanors.

 Rankings

-For the 2020-21 academic year, the law school is ranked 72nd in the country by U.S. News & World Reports 2022 edition of "America's Best Graduate Schools."

-The University of Oregon is known for possessing the nation's first public law school to establish an environmental law program (ENR).
-The ENR Program is ranked 10th in the country by U.S. News & World Report for the 2020-21 academic year.
-The program includes a master's of law degree (LL.M.) option.
+In the 2025 national report of best law schools released by US News & World Report, the University of Oregon School of Law is the only law school in the Pacific Northwest to boast four top-ranked specialty law rankings and is ranked #94 among the 195 Best Law Schools.